penfever/clam/examples/vision/README.md

 ## Expected Use Cases

-LLATA t-SNE with DINOV2 embeddings should perform particularly well on:
+CLAM t-SNE with DINOV2 embeddings should perform particularly well on:
 - Long-tail image classification datasets
 - Few-shot learning scenarios
 - Datasets with limited training data per class
 - Domain-specific image classification where fine-tuning data is scarce

-# Image Classification with LLATA
+# Image Classification with CLAM

-This guide shows how to evaluate LLATA t-SNE on various image datasets and compare it with computer vision baselines.
+This guide shows how to evaluate CLAM t-SNE on various image datasets and compare it with computer vision baselines.

 ## Installation